“Life Coaching” is a relatively new, and to many strange, field so I’m sure you have questions. Here are some commonly asked ones and their answers:

 What type of payments do you accept?

 Invoices are sent via PayPal which allows you to pay via any payment method through the most trusted payment processor in the world.
 If you prefer to pay with a cryptocurrency like Bitcoin or Litecoin, I am happy to accept that as well.
+In fact, you will receive a discount for paying with cryptocurrency.

 Who needs a life coach?